 While at the shoot location, you will often see a lot of lights.
 Initially I was also confused as to why these many lights are there.
-In this Do it yourself series for video making, I will guide your through the lightning basics of the video production.
+In this Do it yourself series for video making, I will guide your through the 3 point lighting for video.

 Many times, I have considered using this light solely as it is sufficient in most cases.
 Key light is a primary light and is used to bring direct light to your subject so that it is well lightened in the shot while filming.

 It should not be placed directly in front of the subject, but placed about 45 degrees to the subject, either left or right.
 This light will help you attain outlining shadows on the face, which would otherwise be lost if the light were on a parallel axis.

 It is used to cover up the dark side of your subject and helps you control the overall feel of your shot, conferring to the extent of light or dimness to fill the light.
 Using the light brighter will give your subject a more even look while a dim fill light will give you more of a film-noir, harsh type of shadow.

 Fill light is normally of the same aspect as the key light in terms of bulb size and wattage.
 It is indeed a reaction to the key light and its position will completely depend on the function of the fill including the shadow it is creating.

 This light is usually placed at a nearly 45-degree angle on the opposite side of the camera, which is at a level with the face of your subject.